 - As there is a deal between the UK and the EU, the general view is that the EU is likely to give consent to the UK becoming a member of the Lugano Convention.
 It is likely that negotiations will commence at some point in the near future for some sort of agreement dealing with cross-border cooperation for civil and commercial matters when dealing with jurisdiction and the enforcement of judgments.

-- Even if the EU consent, unless the time period is abridged (i.e. there is no three-month delay to allow for objections), it is unlikely that the UK will become a party to the Lugano Convention before Spring 2021.
+- Even if the EU consents, unless the time period is abridged (i.e. there is no three-month delay to allow for objections), it is unlikely that the UK will become a party to the Lugano Convention before Spring 2021.

 The Hague Convention 2005

 - As an alternative, the Hague Convention on Choice of Court Agreements 2005 (“the Hague Convention 2005”) may apply.
 The Hague Convention 2005 is seen as a fallback position if the UK fails to join the Lugano Convention.
 However, its application is narrower than the Lugano Convention e.g. it does not apply to insolvency, consumer or employment disputes.
 The EU became a member to the Hague Convention 2005 in 2015.
-Therefore, the UK’s membership from 1 October 2015 until 31 December 2020 is based on its membership of the EU.
+Therefore, the UK’s membership from 1 October 2015 until 31 December 2020 was based on its membership of the EU.
 The Hague Convention 2005 applies to contracts containing exclusive jurisdiction clauses and does not apply to non-exclusive clauses.
 A jurisdiction clause will be deemed exclusive unless the parties agree otherwise.

 - For the Hague Convention 2005 to apply, the jurisdiction agreement containing the choice of court must have been concluded after it came into force in the state of the chosen jurisdiction.
 The UK contends that the Hague Convention 2005 came into force in the UK on 1 October 2015.
-However, the EU’s interpretation is at odds with that of the UK; it considers the UK will not become a member in their own right until 1 January 2021.
+However, the EU’s interpretation is at odds with that of the UK; it considers the UK did not become a member in its own right until 1 January 2021.
 If that is correct, the Hague Convention 2005 will only apply to jurisdiction clauses that were entered into after that date.
 This disagreement will be decided by the relevant country’s domestic law, the country being the one named in the jurisdiction clause.
 In the EU it may end up being determined by the European Court of Justice which, subject to an appropriate case being referred, may take a number of years.

 If no convention applies

 - If no convention applies, a potential claimant will have to consider the relevant domestic laws of both the UK and the EU country taking into account a number of factors including the location of potential defendant(s), any agreed jurisdiction clause and where any cause of action arose.
-It should be noted that the Recast Brussels Regulation will continue to apply as between EU countries and therefore the UK will be treated as a non-EU country (a third country) and certain aspects of the Recast Brussels Regulation may have an effect on the ability to enforce certain jurisdiction clauses.
+It should be noted that the Recast Brussels Regulation continues to apply as between EU countries and therefore the UK will now be treated as a non-EU country (a third country) and certain aspects of the Recast Brussels Regulation may have an effect on the ability to enforce certain jurisdiction clauses.

 - If the UK does not become a member of the Lugano Convention, it may be possible over time for bi-lateral agreements to be entered into between the UK and individual EU countries.